phoe/petri/README.md

 callback and the output hash table is used for sending output.
 The return value of the callback is ignored.

+The input hash table is fresh may freely be mutated by the callback.

 `PETRI` pre-creates the keys in output hash table, so the callback is allowed to access the keys of that hash table in order to determine how to behave.